yoctoalex/eap_lab/README.rst

 `b)` Testing the status

-Now that the protection mode is "blocking", you can send the **Attack: Threat Campaign** request:
+Now that the protection mode is "blocking", you can send the **Attack: Threat Campaign** request in Postman:

 .. figure:: _figures/171.png

-And you can also send the **Attack: SQL Injection** request in Postman:
+Also send the **Attack: SQL Injection** request:

 .. figure:: _figures/172.png